Paddling a Warm Water Paradise

 (including kayaks, PFDs, paddles, pumps, ropes and sponges)

-- Meals (lunch day 1 to lunch day 5)
+- All meals and snacks from lunch on day 1 to lunch on day 5

-- Camping equipment including tents and Therma-rest sleeping pads
+- Camping equipment including tents, camp pillows, Therma-rest sleeping pads, tarps, and more.

 - Park and land use permits